The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Particle-in-cell method

 The first equation expresses that the number of actual particles $N^s_i$ that each quasi-particle $i$ of species $s$ represents remains constant.
 The other two equations are the usual equations of motion for a point particle with the modification that the electromagnetic fields $\E_i, \B_i$ acting on the particle are given by

 which means that the electromagnetic fields are averaged over the extent of the particle.

-Using finite-size quasi-particles is the main advantage in the particle-in-cell method.
-It is computationally cheaper, since it allows to solve the field equations on a mesh, rather than directly calculating the interaction of each particle with all others, which scales like $\mathcal{O}(N^2)$, $N$ being the total number of particles, even though this can be improved to $\mathcal{O}(N \log N)$ by fast multipole methods \cite{Greengard1997}.
-More importantly, even with today's very powerful computers, it is not possible to simulate as many particles as comprise real plasmas of interest, and it will remain unfeasible for the foreseeable future.
-Lowering the number of particles to a number that is possible to simulate, one must be careful to not change the nature of the plasma.
-Plasmas are traditionally weakly coupled, ie., the interaction between particles is dominated by collective behavior rather than individual particle-particle forces.
-The particle-in-cell method reduces the occurence of strong particle-particle interactions because particles are now of finite extent, which means that their interaction potential weakens when two particles approach closer than their spatial size, while representing the long-range interactions faithfully.
+Using finite-size quasi-particles is the main advantage of the particle-in-cell method.
+It is computationally cheaper, since it allows one to solve the field equations on a mesh, rather than directly calculating the interaction of each particle with all others.
+Particle-in-cell scales linearly in the number of particles $N$, as opposed to exact interaction approach that scales like $\mathcal{O}(N^2)$ (though this can be improved to $\mathcal{O}(N \log N)$ by fast multipole methods \cite{Greengard1997}).
+More importantly, even with today's very powerful computers it is not possible to simulate as many particles as comprise real plasmas of interest, and it will remain unfeasible for the foreseeable future.
+In lowering the number of particles to a number that is possible to simulate one must be careful to not change the nature of the plasma.
+Plasmas are traditionally weakly coupled, ie.\ the interaction between particles is dominated by collective behavior rather than individual particle-particle forces.
+The particle-in-cell method reduces the occurence of strong particle-particle interactions because particles are now of finite extent, which means that their interaction potential weakens when two particles approach closer than their spatial size, while still representing the long-range interactions faithfully.